Lassie

 Plaque and tartar

-Just like in humans, plaque and tartar are continually forming on your dog's teeth.
-Tartar is brownish in colour and is usually visible at the junction where teeth and gums meet.
-A little tartar can be okay, but too much can cause gum problems and eventually lead to tooth loss.
+Just like in humans, plaque (a sticky film) and tartar (hardened plaque) build up on your dog's teeth.
+Tartar is usually brown and often appears where the teeth meet the gums.
+A little bit can be harmless, but excessive tartar can lead to gum problems and even tooth loss.

 Loose or damaged teeth

-If you brush your dog's teeth daily, you can often get a good overview of his mouth in the process.
-If you don't brush as often, it's a good idea to make a habit of checking your dog's mouth once a week.
+If you brush your dog's teeth daily, you'll naturally get a good overview of their mouth during this routine.
+If daily brushing isn't possible, aim to check their mouth once a week.

 Our app